UWNetworksLab/ufo-management-server-flask/DeploymentGuide.md

   1. Login if you have an account.
     * If not, create an account, verify your email addres, and come back to click the deployment link again so it takes you to the correct page.
   1. Fill in the app name if desired.
 Leave all other settings unchanged.
+  1. Fill in the RECAPTCHA_SITE_KEY and RECAPTCHA_SECRET_KEY in the Config Variables section.
+For information on how to create these keys, see [configure Recaptcha for login protection](DeploymentGuide.md#configuring-recaptcha-for-login-protection).
   1. Click the “Deploy” button.
   1. Wait for Heroku to create the app...
     * If you encounter an error here with your credit card info after just creating a new account, it is an issue with Heroku.
 Simply try clicking deploy again.